neondatabase/website/content/docs/reference/glossary.md

 ## point-in-time restore

 Restoration of data to a state that existed at an earlier time.
 Neon retains a history of changes in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to an earlier time.
 A point-in-time restore is performed by creating a branch using the **Time** or **LSN** option.
 By default, Neon retains a history of changes for all branches in a project.
-The supported limits are 24 hours for [Neon Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch) plan users, and 30 days for [Scale](/docs/introduction/plans#scale) plan users.
+The supported limits are up to 24 hours for [Neon Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch), 14 days for [Scale](/docs/introduction/plans#scale), and 30 days for [Business](/docs/introduction/plans#business) plan users.
 For more information about this feature, see [Branching — Point-in-time restore](https://neon.tech/docs/guides/branching-pitr).

 ## pooled connection string